kg6y-ucd/sudoku-8000/README.md

 ```
 `solution` is the number assigned to the permutation of nine digits from 1 to 9.
 0 corresponds to (1,2,3,4,5,6,7,8,9), and 362879 corresponds to (9,8,7,6,5,4,3,2,1).
 The solution for each column in the 9th row is determined by the numbers that do not appear in rows 1 to 8.
+Bit 31 of r1 to r8 is fixed at 0.
+These 8 bits in total may potentially be used for some purpose in the future.
+The current program assumes that bit 31 is 0 and treats it as the most significant bit of the solution, so some minor modifications may be necessary.